 Vladimir: [correcting Anya as she and Dimitri waltz] No, no, Anya. *You* don't lead, let him.

 Dowager Empress Marie: [voiceover, after the siege of the palace] So many lives were destroyed that night.
 What had always been was now gone forever.
 And my Anastasia, my beloved grandchild - I never saw her again.

-Sophie: [sung] Welcome, my friends, to Paris/Here have a flower on me/Forget where your from/Your in France!
-Children come./I'll show you that French "Jou de Vie"!
+Sophie: [sung] Welcome, my friends, to Paris/Here have a flower on me/Forget where your from,/You're in France!
+Children, come!/I'll show you that French "joie de vivre"!